Get all the latest Airbnb data for Ivory Coast

 What bedroom count gets the most bookings in Ivory Coast as of 2026?

-As of the first half of 2026, one-bedroom apartments get the most consistent bookings in Ivory Coast because they match the dominant guest profile of solo business travelers and couples visiting Abidjan.
+As of early 2026, one-bedroom and two-bedroom Airbnb apartments get the most bookings in Ivory Coast because they match business travelers, couples, diaspora visitors, consultants, and small families.

 What property type performs best in Ivory Coast in 2026?